 Now the task is to get the animal to bring the keys (or some other useful escape tool) over to you.
 If it's your Non-Human Sidekick, this could be as simple as a meaningful wink or special signal.
 But if it's a critter you're not necessarily on the best of terms with or don't know—or, heavens forbid, one belonging to the enemies who was given the keys for safe-keeping—well, you could be screwed.

 This often facilitates Cardboard Prison.
-Sister-trope to Conveniently-Placed Sharp Thing and Hooking the Keys.
+Sister-trope to Conveniently Placed Sharp Thing and Hooking the Keys.
 Related to Within Arm's Reach, when an item is conveniently close to the protagonist during a fight scene.
 Compare Bring Help Back for when there aren't any keys around.
 See also Jail Bake and Passive Rescue for other ways of getting keys to prisoners, though this is more likely to occur on the spur of the moment than to be a part of a Great Escape.
 If the imprisoned character is a villain, this is a subtrope of Breaking Out the Boss.
 May involve a Cool Key or a Dangerous Key Fumble.

 - Played with in Aladdin.
 Al is shackled in a dungeon for "kidnapping" Princess Jasmine.
 His monkey Abu comes to pick open the shackle locks, but that doesn't free him from the dungeon — a disguised Jafar does, as part of his plan to get the magic lamp.